levkovigor/freertos-template2/doc/README-flatsat.md

 way is currently possible.
 A recent software version needs to be running to perform this step as well.
 Following general steps need to be taken:

-1. Transfer the file with to the \_bin folder of the remote OBSW folder with SFTP.
+1. Transfer the file with to the `sourceobsw` folder of the remote OBSW folder with SFTP.
    It is recommended to use FileZilla for this.
 It is possible to set common operations as favorites in Filezilla.

 2. Transfer the binary to the SD-Card first.
-The `tmtcclient` Python application inside the `tmtc` folder can be used to either transfer an OBSW Update or a bootloader.
+The TMTC Python application inside the `tmtc` folder can be used to either transfer an OBSW Update or a bootloader.
    This mode is provided as a PyCharm run configuration when loading the `tmtc` folder as a PyCharm project.

-3. After that, a specific command provided by the `tmtmcclient` can be used to write the  bootloader or OBSW image from SD-card to the NOR-Flash.
+3. After that, a specific command provided by the TMTC application can be used to write the  bootloader or OBSW image from SD-card to the NOR-Flash.

 4. Another command can be used to power cycle or reset the core to test the flashed software